lodarmayarder/profork/README.md

 Don’t expect a helpdesk, and please, no feature wishlists.
 This is a project by and for people who fix their own problems — and maybe even enjoy doing so.

 If that’s your vibe — welcome.
-Dual Installs with the other addon site are not supported as conflicts can occur.
+Dual Installs with the other addon site are not recommended as conflicts can occur.

 AND: Please PI SBC users, don't expect a magical script to make PS2 work on your potato 🍟.
 (well, at Least Orange PI 5 RK3588 users can use Rocknix with libmali support.😉)